 There will be security present checking everyone’s badge when entering the conference area from the lobby.

-Due to the amount of VIP delegates there will also be uniformed police presence throughout the conference, as well as officers from the Norwegian Police Security Service wearing conference badges marked «PST».
+Due to the high number of VIP delegates, there will be uniformed police present at the conference, as well as officers from the Norwegian Police Security Service wearing conference badges marked «PST».

 Tromsø offers a variety of activities.
 You can go dog and reindeer sledding a mere 25 minutes from the city.
 Take a visit to the indigenous Sami culture areas.
 If you like to go hiking or skiing, Tromsø has a number of mountains and slopes you can visit.
 We have agreements with a number of providers in the city.

 Maybe you prefer not to walk up to the mountain top, but still want to see the view?
 Then you can take a cable car to the top of Fløya, located right beside the city centre.
 Just take a bus to ‘fjellheisen’ and check the website for opening times.

 Among other key sights in and around the city are Polaria Arctic Aquarium, the Polar Museum, the Arctic Cathedral, and the Tromsø Brewery “Mack”.
 For more information on attractions in Tromsø see Visit Tromsø or Visit Norway.

 (Photo taken at Best Arctic by David Jensen)